davidinfante/First-Person-Shooter-JS/README.md

 ## I have only tried a few things yet, it's far from being done

-### Trying to make a simple FPS game with JavaScript and THREE.js
+### A simple FPS game with JavaScript using THREE.js, Physijs...

 ## How to use it in Windows